-Inimical: part two
+Inimical: episode two

 Pope had information to add.
 “I wouldn’t say the French can be dismissed as so many ardent Socialist brethren.
 France’s position regarding her neighbor is far too precarious.
 You understand.
 All participants and observers create intelligence.
 Choose the right men, and you have expert intelligence—a sizing-up of the enemy that may put you a move ahead on the board.
 Would the French ignore opportunity…not work it to their advantage?